A New Paradigm for Technology Firm Leadership

 Incredibly Effective for Engineering Leaders

-SCHEDULES: This program will next be offered in Spring 2018.
-Cohorts generally meet once per week on Monday or Wednesday evening when Monday is a holiday from 5:30 to 8:30 PM in Silicon Valley.
-The first session for Spring 2018 will be held in mid-January and continue for an additional 21 sessions, including a graduation ceremony at UC Berkeley and a reception at the UC Berkeley Faculty Club in December.
-Limited space is available for the upcoming Spring 2018 session.
+SCHEDULES: This program will next be offered in Spring 2020.
+Cohorts generally meet once per week on Monday (or Wednesday evening when Monday is a holiday) from 5:30 to 8:30 PM in Silicon Valley.
+The first session for Spring 2020 will be held January 22nd and continue for an additional 21 sessions, including a graduation ceremony at UC Berkeley and a reception at the UC Berkeley Faculty Club on June 8th.
+Limited space is available for the upcoming Spring 2020 session.
 Contact information for new candidates or interested partner firms is available at this link through our College of Engineering, Executive Education staff.

 LOCATION: Silicon Valley